yuyi13/JULES-Deployment/README.md

 If you fail at this step, it is likely to be due to the issue of ssh keys.
 Please refer to: https://accessdev.nci.org.au/trac/wiki/gadi **SSH Setup** section.

 ## 3. Run JULES WITHOUT rose
 In order to run a JULES model, you need three softwares namely cylc, rose, and fcm.
-At the NCI accessdev server we do not need set up them as they have already been pre-installed.
+At the NCI accessdev server we do not need to set up them as they have already been pre-installed.

 **3.1 Download the JULES model and compile it**